v-community/v_by_example/CONTRIBUTING.md

 * Please check your spelling and grammar.

 ## Adding a New Example
-To add a new example, create the file under the appropriate directory in `./examples`.
-Please check our `.plan` file to see what examples we plan to create.
+To add a new example, create a new folder and a file or a file (depending upon the example) under the appropriate directory in `./examples`.
+Please check the `.plan` file to see what examples we plan to create.
 Feel free to work on any pending examples.
-We're happy to read your changes and collaborate/code with you to merge them.
+We're happy to read/review your changes and collaborate/code with you to merge them.

 Thank you for your contributions!